-We have also initiated a Phase 3 study evaluating lumateperone for the prevention of relapse in patients with schizophrenia.
+We also have an ongoing study, Study 304, evaluating lumateperone for the prevention of relapse in patients with schizophrenia.
 The study is being conducted in five phases consisting of a screening phase; a 6-week, open-label run-in phase during which all patients will receive 42 mg of lumateperone per day; a 12-week, open-label stabilization phase during which all patients will receive 42 mg of lumateperone per day; a double-blind treatment phase, 26 weeks in duration, during which patients receive either 42 mg of lumateperone per day or placebo (1:1 ratio); and a 2-week safety follow-up phase.
 This study is being conducted in accordance with our post approval marketing commitment to the FDA in connection with the approval of CAPLYTA for the treatment of schizophrenia as is typical for antipsychotics.
+We expect to complete Study 304 and report topline results in the second half of 2024.

-Within the lumateperone portfolio, we are also developing a long-acting injectable, or LAI, formulation to provide more treatment options to patients suffering from mental illness.
-We have completed the pre-clinical development of an LAI formulation, and we have conducted a Phase 1 single ascending dose study with this formulation.
-This study evaluated the pharmacokinetics, safety and tolerability of lumateperone LAI in patients with stable symptoms of schizophrenia.
-We completed this study, and it was safe and well-tolerated.
-We are evaluating several additional formulations of the lumateperone LAI with treatment durations of one month and longer.
-Pre-clinical development on these additional formulations is ongoing and expected to be completed in 2023.
-We plan to initiate Phase 1 single ascending dose studies with these formulations in 2023.
-Given the encouraging tolerability data to date with oral lumateperone, we believe that an LAI option, in particular, may lend itself to being an important formulation choice for certain patients.
+Within the lumateperone portfolio, we have conducted or are in the process of conducting studies with pediatric patients in schizophrenia, bipolar disorder and irritability associated with autism spectrum disorder.
+Our lumateperone pediatric program includes a double-blind, placebo-controlled study in bipolar depression and two double-blind, placebo-controlled studies in irritability associated with autism spectrum disorder.
+Additionally, the program includes an open-label safety study in schizophrenia and bipolar disorder.
+Patient enrollment is ongoing in the open-label safety study as well as in the double-blind, placebo-controlled study in bipolar depression.
+In addition, we are developing a long-acting injectable, or LAI, formulation to provide more treatment options to patients suffering from mental illness.
+We have conducted a Phase 1 single ascending dose study with an LAI formulation.
+This study evaluated the pharmacokinetics, safety and tolerability of a lumateperone LAI in patients with stable symptoms of schizophrenia and was generally safe and well-tolerated.
+We are evaluating several additional formulations of a lumateperone LAI with treatment durations of one month and longer.
+We have completed all non-clinical studies to support the initiation of a Phase 1 study with additional formulations of our LAI.
+We expect to commence clinical conduct in this study in the second half of 2024.
+Given the encouraging efficacy and favorable safety profile to date with oral lumateperone, we believe that an LAI option, in particular, may lend itself to being an important formulation choice for certain patients.